viktorstrate/JavaMysqlMadeEasy/README.md

 # JavaMysqlMadeEasy
-MySQL in Java made easy
+MySQL in Java made easy, inspired by the way **PHP** handles this topic.<br>
+You just need one .jar file, it includes the drivers needed to run MYSQL in java.

 ## How it works
 Connects to the database at the host "localhost" with the username "root" and no password.